|

 her most enduring works.
 A prime example at the Metropolitan Museum of

 Art is Mother and Child (c.1899).
-She also made a series of highly
+She is also seen as something

-original, coloured dry point and aquatint prints (influenced by Japanese
+of highly original, coloured dry point and aquatint prints (influenced

-prints).
-The Smithsonian Institution notes that these coloured prints,
+by Japanese prints).
+The Smithsonian Institution notes that these coloured

-"now stand as her most original contribution adding a new chapter
+prints, "now stand as her most original contribution adding a new

-to the history of graphic arts as technically they have never been surpassed."
+chapter to the history of graphic arts as technically they have never

-Very few of Cassatt's mother and child paintings actually show related
+been surpassed."
+Very few of Cassatt's mother and child paintings

 Today, Cassatt's paintings can be seen in the best